 Can more than one family member visit a loved one who is at the end of life?

-For residents in private rooms, where we can assure physical distancing, two visitors at a time are allowed to see a loved one at imminent end of life.
+For residents in private rooms, where we can assure physical distancing, three visitors at a time are allowed to see a loved one at imminent end of life.

-For those in semi-private rooms, because adequate social distancing cannot be maintained, one visitor at a time is permitted.
+For those in semi-private rooms, because adequate social distancing cannot be maintained, the three visitors may need to take turns visiting inside the room.

 How do end-of-life visits work?